The Mole (Australian TV series) season 5: Episode 9

 Sky Tower: Craig and Liz met up with the host in Auckland, who told them that John and Liane were up very high in the Sky Tower; Liane was outside on a small ledge on the 61st floor, and John was in the crow's nest.
 Craig and Liz's assignment was to, within an hour, get to them using the 1,462 stairs to Liane on the observation deck, and once there climb up the center of the tower to get to John.
 On the way, in the stairwell, there were pictures of the fifty states of the United States of America, and they were told to remember them.
 John and Liane's assignment also involved the states, as they had to simply recall them from memory.
 Liane was also encouraged to talk to the people on the other side of the glass on the observation deck, and happened to encounter an American tourist who helped her get all the correct states.
 Craig and Liz arrived to Liane, and subsequently to John, in time.
 John had written all of his and Liane's answers on a white board, and once the four of them were together, they were told to discard the white board and recite the fifty states from memory, within five minutes.
 Each state correctly named would earn $500 for the kitty.
 They got 46 states correct, neglecting only Michigan, Connecticut, Kansas, and Louisiana.

 Free pass: On a yacht to their next location, the host told the players they must unanimously assign a free pass through to the final round to one player, or lose $25,000 from the kitty.
 They seemed at one point to agree, albeit grudgingly, to give the free pass to John, who had said he'd rather lose the money and keep the playing field level but would take it if they offered it to him.
-Upon arriving at their destination, however, Liz backed out and wouldn't agree to vote for John, which cost $25,000 from the kitty.
+Upon arriving at their destination, however, Liz backed out and would not agree to vote for John, which cost $25,000 from the kitty.

 Night Maze: The four players were faced with a life-sized hedge maze in the dead of night and told that they must retrieve five light beacons from within the maze, each worth $5,000.
 Also in the maze was a hunter, and if the hunter tagged a player, he was out.
 Additionally, if the player was carrying any beacons when he was tagged, the beacons would be out of play.
 The others could monitor the progress of the runner (and the hunter) on an overhead camera shot and guide the runner.
 John ran first and was tagged by the hunter while carrying two beacons.
 The other three all successfully retrieved one of the remaining beacons each, winning $15,000.